rleap-project/dlplan/README.md

 cmake --install build
 ```

-Don't forget to add the corresponding prefix + /dlplan/lib to LD_LIBRARY_PATH before linking to your CPP program.
+Don't forget to add the corresponding `prefix + /include/dlplan` to the environment variable `CPLUS_INCLUDE_PATH` before compiling your CPP program.
-In this case we add /usr/local/dlplan/lib
+Don't forget to add the corresponding `prefix + /lib/dlplan` to the environment variable `LD_LIBRARY_PATH` before linking to your CPP program.

 ### Building Python Bindings
 At the moment we recommend building and installing the Python bindings directly into a virtual environment.